A photo of a multiple home on a corner lot.

 The political landscape

-In a recent interview, Edmonton city councillor Ashley Salvador emphasized political courage in urban development.
+Edmonton has recently changed its zoning laws to allow for more infill housing.
+In an interview, Edmonton city councillor Ashley Salvador emphasized political courage in urban development.
 “You’re pushing back against a 70-year-old dominant planning paradigm centred around low density, auto-oriented development,” she noted.
-She also emphasized the need for public engagement, especially from younger people.
-“Intergenerational inequity is an important piece to bring into this,” she added, emphasizing that cities must be built for the generations to come, not just for those who are here today.
+She emphasized the need for public engagement, especially from younger people.
+“Intergenerational inequity is an important piece to bring into this,” she added, emphasizing how “Cities must be built for the generations to come, not just for those who are here today.”

 The underlying issue